jackieqvo/DH110-JVO/README.md

 While most of the evaluation and revision history can be found [here](https://github.com/jackieqvo/DH110-JACKIEVO/blob/c7b1f44259cf3a1624bedbccb53709f09f5d6012/Assignments/Assignment%2006/Assignment%2006.md), the most recent usability test used to help finalize the prototype for this web documentation can be found [here](https://drive.google.com/file/d/1OmnNJX7QZp0JnFfdQNXlOhbW0ZT5xXZp/view?usp=sharing).
 The script for the usability test can be found [here](https://forms.gle/WR1MyeDG4uEUWoWY6).

+### Finalizations ###
+Based on my most recent usability test, here are some things that have been altered a little from before and since then:

+* Homepage Revision
+  * The application's logo is moved towards the search bar and the thicker header is altered.
+The user said that the original header design on the homepage made the center of the page look too empty.
+With the logo more centered, it better indicates to the user where they are.
+* Still Features Dropshadow
+  * Throughout the design, the header and footer are mostly still features.
+The content in between is scrollable.
+At first this did not look intentional so by adding a drop shadow, the design is enhanced by depth and my design looks more deliberate.
+* Feedback Button
+  * Even though the feedback option was in a still footer, not all users saw this.
+I implemented a still feedback option so when users are scrolling through the article, a feedback option might be more apparent.
+* Buttons and Outlines
+ * Buttons have an outline to help the contrast between the background and the many features of a website design that is meant to be content heavy.
+* Overlays
+ * Overlays should be fixed.
+Before, overlays did not *swap* with each other but instead, were stacked on top of one another.
+If a user where to click "x" to close a pop-up box, then they would not have their expected outcome because the previous screen would still be there.

 ## Pitch video ##

 The pitch presentation can be found [here](https://drive.google.com/file/d/1FXq8oiIYLijdmgmTeH1EwSW_R3Xfh7Lw/view?usp=sharing).